 As TripActions' General Counsel, Sai Jahann is responsible for the company's global legal needs, leading the in-house legal team and managing outside counsel.
 Sai began her legal career at Morrison & Foerster LLP, where she focused on antitrust and unfair competition matters in the firm's Washington, DC and San Francisco offices.
 Prior to joining TripActions, Sai spent several years in-house at other values-driven technology companies in the Bay Area: she served as Managing Counsel for Collective Health and as Senior Counsel, Commercial & Product for Sunrun.
 Sai holds a Bachelor’s Degree in Biomedical Engineering from Columbia University and a J.D. from Stanford University Law School.

-As VP of Business Operations at TripActions, Nina Giovannelli oversees the company’s operations strategies and initiatives.
+As Chief Product and Operations Officer at TripActions, Nina Herold oversees the company’s customer-driven product development, operations strategies and initiatives.
 Prior to TripActions, Nina held leadership roles in Product Operations and Logistics at Uber, where she spent nearly four years scaling operations and working closely with product and engineering to launch driver-facing products and services globally.
 Prior to Uber, Nina worked in finance for the University of Pittsburgh Medical Center.
 She earned a Bachelor of Science in Business Administration, Finance and Information Systems from Duquesne University.

-As the Vice President of Booking Experience and Supplier Strategy at TripActions, Daniel Finkel leads the TripActions Booking Experience and Supplier Strategy Teams, a position that uniquely sits at the intersection of supply and demand.
+As the Chief Travel Officer at TripActions, Daniel Finkel leads the TripActions Booking Experience and Supplier Strategy Teams, a position that uniquely sits at the intersection of supply and demand.
 On the one side, Daniel works with R&D, Operations, and our customer facing teams to ensure that we have the best shopping and booking experience for our travelers.
 On the other, Daniel oversees all of TripActions’ supplier and content strategy and relationships, including air, lodging, car and rail.
 Prior to TripActions, Daniel served several roles at the Expedia Group, including leading global air strategy for Expedia and lodging strategy for Egencia.
 Daniel has also served leadership roles at Era and SRA, aerospace tech companies in DC.
 Daniel holds an AB with Honors from Brown University and an MBA from the Kellogg School of Management.

 Arif joined Lightspeed in 2008 and focuses primarily on investments in the areas of cloud, infrastructure, AI, and data driven SaaS applications.